richardnfag/fluor/examples/python/README.md

 cd examples/python

 # Creating a compressed archive from project directory
-# -- "hello/" is a project directory
+# -- "main.py" is a file function
-tar -czvf source.tar.gz -C hello.py .
+tar -czvf source.tar.gz main.py

 # Creating a new function (hello-python)